-LIJO captures adventurous, literate songwriting in eccentric avant-pop with a sense of adventure and disregard of any rules except her own.
+LIJO captures adventurous, literate songwriting in eccentric, avant garde art-pop with a sense of adventure and disregard of any rules except her own.

 The balance between revealing your true self or living up to an image fascinates LIJO and is one of the themes that keeps coming back in her debut releases.
 Taking risks, making your own choices, questioning what is accepted and trying to change what’s to be considered normal is everything she stands for.
 She is constantly exploring her own boundaries in order to cross them.
 This leads to a journey that can be dark, cynical and sometimes icy, as well as playful and lighthearted.